brixskin/brixBar/README.md

 # brixBar

-brixskin Sidebar (brixBar) is a fully touch enabled Sidebar Module based on jQuery.
+brixskin Sidebar (brixBar) is a fully touch enabled Sidebar Plugin based on jQuery.
 You can easily create a fully functional and well customizable Sidebar within only a few steps.

 # Steps
   - First load the CSS File